ahalxq/vaeprs/README.md

 ```
 Where `$trait` is the phenotypic trait of interest and `$feature` is the name for selected variants.

-The sample ids should be formatted as:
+The sample ids are unique IDs, one line per ID.
+For example,
 ```shell
 1
 2